vzool/api-guard/README.md

 - `X-Auth-EndPoint`: this is a `public_key`
 - `X-Auth-Token`: this is a `shared_key`

-So, you should send these two keys to your clients and make them send back to server.
+So, you should send these two keys to your clients and make them send it back to server.

 ### Quick Example